RajnandiniG/RajnandiniG/README.md

 - 👋 Hi, I’m @RajnandiniG
-- 👀 I’m interested in Vector Databases and any new cool changes regarding vector embeddings
+- 👀 I’m interested in Vector Databases and any new cool changes regarding AI
 - 🌱 I’m currently learning vector databases configuration and running test on it
 - 💞️ I’m looking to collaborate on the same
 - 📫 How to reach me (https://www.linkedin.com/in/rajnandini-sharma24)